1757 - Franco-Imperial invasion of Saxony

 - In the morning, Austrian hussars destroyed the floating bridge at Herrenmühle.
 Forcade Infantry retired from Prahmen to Fährendorf.

 - Soubise tried to outflank Frederick's position.
 His awkward manoeuvre led to the Battle of Rossbach.
 The Franco-Imperial army was too slow compared to the well drilled Prussian army who had enough time to rearrange its lines and to attack the Franco-Imperial Army still advancing in columns.
 Soubise was utterly defeated.
-The French army retired towards Erfurt, closely followed by Prussian hussars.
+The French army retired towards Freyburg, closely followed by Prussian hussars.
 Prince Heinrich was wounded during the engagement.
+The French started to cross the Unstrut at Freyburg during the night.

 - In the afternoon, the 12 Imperial grenadier coys of the Prince of Baden-Durlach reached Freiburg.